The Fred Allen Show: Allen's Alley

 Besides the Benny-Allen feud, perhaps the most memorable part of The Fred Allen Show were the "Allen's Alley" segments.
 The segments would usually have Allen strolling through an imaginary neighborhood, knocking on the "doors" of various neighbors.
 The first "Allen's Alley" segment was broadcast on Sunday December 6, 1942.

 More often than not on the segments, Allen could be found visiting average-American John Doe (played by John Brown), the Brooklyn tenement of Mrs. Pansy Nussbaum (Minerva Pious), pompous poets Falstaff Openshaw (Alan Reed), Humphrey Titter and Thorndyle Swinburne, the farmhouse of Titus Moody (Parker Fennelly), famous for his line "Howdy, Bub" he used when greeting Allen, the shack of Ajax Cassidy (Peter Donald), and the antebellum mansion of boisterous Southern senator Beauregard Claghorn (announcer Kenny Delmar).

-Mrs. Nussbaum was usually always heard relating her weekly problems with husband Pierre.
-Network executives were, for a time, worried that Mrs. Nussbaum's Jewish accent might offend certain listeners.
-Even so, audience reaction to Mrs. Nussbaum were favorable.
-And soon she—along with the other residents of "Allen's Alley"—became household names and were among some of the best-known characters of radio's golden age.
+Mrs. Nussbaum was heard discussing her problems with husband Pierre.
+Network executives were concerned about Mrs. Nussbaum's accent but audience reaction to Mrs. Nussbaum was favorable.
+She, along with the other residents of "Allen's Alley", became household names and were some of the best-known characters of radio's golden age.